rupran/librarytrader/README.md

 ## Analyzing your currently running system

-The `main.py` file offers a good example on how to use **librarytrader** for analyzing a running system.
+The script at `scripts/running_analysis.py` offers a good example on how to use **librarytrader** for analyzing a running system.

 The resolution of imports on a live system is encapsulated in the `LibraryStore` class.
 This class can be used as a dictionary to look up the `Library` objects